mmistakes/so-simple-theme/_posts/resources/2017-09-01-rOpenSci-Fellowship-Application-2017.md

 share: true
 ---

-On this page you can find the answers submitted as my application to the rOpenSci fellowship program in 2017.
+On this page you can find the answers submitted as my application to the [rOpenSci fellowships program](https://ropensci.org/blog/blog/2017/07/06/ropensci-fellowships) in 2017.

 The application was submitted on September 1st at 10:48pm.
 (Over nine hours before the deadline :wink:).
 It was required to fit on a maximum of 3 A4 pages.
 You can download the PDF [here](https://github.com/WhitakerLab/WhitakerLabProjectManagement/blob/master/FUNDING_APPLICATIONS/Whitaker_rOpenSciFellowshipProposal.pdf).